fabiooo4/dotfiles/README.md

 ## Requirements

-Ensure you have the following installed on your system
+Install all the dependencies by running `install.sh` or manually using the following commands:

 <details>
 <summary>Ubuntu</summary>